Our last STEM night was very close to Halloween. What else but wrap ourselves up in toilet paper and practice some math skills at the same time?

 The skinny: This was a very successful program, and it was the first program that I saw parents actively pulling their phones out to take pictures of their kids all wrapped up in toilet paper.
 When parents are taking pictures, you know you are on to something good.
 Also, this was a program that used the “Math” part of STEM, which is something that can be tricky to have good programs for.

 Prep: I was inspired by a very similar project that the Math Geek Mama blogged about.
 Be sure to check out her post!
 I then went online and watched some videos about the mummification process.
 There were lots of good ones of Youtube.
 Basically, I was just gathering information to have interesting facts ready.
-Also, I just read though some of our books on Egypt, paying attention to any text that had information on mummification.
+Also, I just read through some of our books on Egypt, paying attention to any text that had information on mummification.
+I also found a great Prezi on mummification that you could either watch to assemble your facts or have your program attendees go through as part of your program.

 I then told the kids who Egyptians mummified bodies, including how they wrapped the bodies with linen.
 I then told the kids that they each were going to pretend they were an ancient Egyptian mummifyer, and they would need to estimate how much linen (or in our case toilet paper) they would need to wrap up their partner.